Certora/gambit/icst2024/README.md

 python3 python/plot_time_analysis.py
 ```

-If this fails then we are doomed but please reach out to us and we will figure out the issue together!
+If this fails then we are doomed but please reach out to us and we will figure out the issue together ;)